National Social Life, Health, and Aging Project (NSHAP): Round 2 and Partner Data Collection, [United States], 2010-2011 (ICPSR 34921)

 The Disposition of Round 1 Partner files (Datasets 3 and 4) detail information derived from Section 6A items regarding the partner from Round 1 within the questionnaire.
 This provides a complete history for respondent partners across both rounds.

 The Social Networks files (Datasets 5 and 6) contain one record for each person identified on the network roster.
 Respondents who refused to participate in the roster or who did not identify anyone are not represented in this file.

 The Social Networks Update files (Datasets 7 and 8) detail respondents' current relationship status with each person identified on the network roster.

 The Partner History file (Dataset 9) contains one record for each marriage, cohabitation, or romantic relationship identified in Section 6A of the questionnaire, including a current partner in Round 2 but excluding the partner from Round 1.

 The Partner History Update file (Dataset 10) details respondents' current sexual partner information, as well as marital and cohabiting status.

 The Medications Data file (Dataset 11) contains records for items listed in the medications log.

-The Proxy Data files (Datasets 12 and 13) contain information from proxy interviews administered for Wave 1 Respondents who were either deceased or whose health was too poor to participate in Wave 2.
+The Proxy Data files (Datasets 12 and 13) contain information from proxy interviews administered for Round 1 Respondents who were either deceased or whose health was too poor to participate in Round 2.